Safety Education in Schools

 Animals don’t enjoy motorsport.
 You may think that it is fun to take your dog camping, but you are putting your beloved pet in danger.
 An animal can’t outrun a competing car or bike, and they don’t know to stay off the track.
 If you love your animal, make alternative arrangements for Finke weekend.

-Finke Desert Race has a great working relationship with NT Police Officers.
+Finke Desert Race has a great working relationship with the NT Police.
 This year, they will, again, be patrolling the camp sites to make sure everyone is safe.
 They are not there to ruin anyone’s fun.
 They simply need to make sure that there is no drinking and driving, no riding/driving unregistered vehicles and that there is no antisocial behaviour.
 They are keeping an eye on your safety so please respect the job they are doing and listen to their instructions.